the-merky/Aurora/README.md

-# Aurora Chess Engine :chess_pawn:
+# Aurora Chess Engine :chess_knight:

 Aurora is an open-source chess engine being developed by Shambu Kumar in C++.
 This README provides an overview of the Aurora Chess Engine project and its goals.